 - Tooth pain

-- A feeling of pressure or pain all over the face, particularly the upper nose, cheeks, and eyes
+- Acute pain all over the face, particularly the upper nose, cheeks, and eyes

 - Bad breath

 - Blocked nose

 - Post-nasal discharge

 How to Treat Sinus Infections in Nursing Moms

 As mentioned earlier, a sinus infection can be treated with oral medication; however, you must consult your doctor first to find out if taking oral medication while breastfeeding is safe for your baby or not.
 Here is a list of treatment options the doctor could consider for nursing mothers: